-Include video in your monthly newsletter
+Include a video in your monthly newsletter

 Email newsletters can also be a great way to distribute your marketing videos while nurturing your leads at the same time.
 Emails with videos are proven to increase open rates and decrease unsubscribe rates.

 Not only does well-optimized videos increase your website rank on search engine result pages, but they also help audiences understand more about what you do and how you can be a good solution for them in a matter of minutes.

 5) Video Monitoring

 In practice, video marketing is data-driven, so you’ll have to monitor the videos and understand how well they’re performing.
 This way, you can determine the success of your campaign.

 Define the right metrics to measure the ROI

 It’s essential to choose the right metrics that matter most for your video campaigns.
 It helps you to identify which videos work and whether they help to achieve your goals.